a7med12345/Cycle_Gan_Experiments/README.md

 ### Attention Layer

 We use the attention layer proposed in [Self-Attention Generative Adversarial Networks](https://arxiv.org/pdf/1805.08318.pdf);
-we add spectral normalization after each convolution layer.
+we add [spectral normalization](https://arxiv.org/pdf/1802.05957.pdf) after each convolution layer.
 The attention layer has the following network.
 ![alt text](images/self-attention-gan-network.png)

 ### Cycle Gan Architectrure and Loss fucntion

 Cycle Gan is used for domain transfer.
 We have two domains A and B (e.g: rainy images , no rain images).
-As shown in figure below, we have two generators; one to tranform image in domain A to image in domain B. Furthermore; we have two discriminators to compare generated images to real iamges.
+As shown in figure below, we have two generators; one to transform image in domain A to image in domain B. Furthermore; we have two discriminators to compare generated images to real images.

 ![alt text](images/cycle_gan.png)